United States

 Google Business Profile as a living asset

-Most US businesses treat GBP as a set-and-forget listing: name, address, phone, a few photos, maybe hours.
-That is the baseline; the rankings come from everything beyond it.
-Consistent posting cadence (weekly at minimum), service categories configured exhaustively within Google's taxonomy, products or services listed with descriptions and pricing where allowed, Q&A answered proactively rather than left to random searchers, photos refreshed monthly, reviews generated through a compliant pipeline that doesn't gate by rating.
-GBP is ranking infrastructure, not a business-card page.
+Many US businesses treat GBP as a set-and-forget listing: name, address, phone, a few photos, maybe hours.
+That is the baseline; the ranking signals come from everything beyond it.
+Consistent posting cadence (weekly at minimum), service categories configured exhaustively within Google's taxonomy, products or services listed with descriptions and pricing where allowed, Q&A answered proactively rather than left to other searchers, photos refreshed regularly, and reviews generated through a compliant pipeline that doesn't gate by rating.
+GBP is part of the ranking infrastructure, not a static business-card page.

 Review generation that complies with Google's rules

 Google explicitly prohibits review gating, the practice of surveying customers first and only inviting satisfied ones to leave public reviews.
-Every US agency I have audited that promises rapid review growth is doing some form of this, and the downside risk (suspension or profile penalty) is real.
-Compliant review generation is slower but durable: email or SMS requests after service completion, direct links to the GBP review URL, no filtering by anticipated rating, and a professional response to every review (positive or negative) within 48 hours.
-Businesses that run this pipeline consistently see 20–40 new reviews per quarter in most verticals, which is enough to sustain Map Pack visibility over time.
+The downside risk (profile suspension or penalty) is real, and any rapid-review-growth offer is worth scrutinising for how the requests are filtered.
+Compliant review generation is slower but durable: email or SMS requests after service completion, direct links to the GBP review URL, no filtering by anticipated rating, and a professional response to every review (positive or negative) within a couple of days.
+Businesses that run this pipeline consistently typically see meaningful review growth quarter on quarter, enough to sustain Map Pack visibility over time.

 Service area page architecture